-Overview ITM SNC interfaces can be categorized as follows: Overview Southbound interfaces are from the NEs to ITM SNC.
+Overview ITM SNC interfaces can be categorized as follows: Southbound interfaces are from the NEs to ITM SNC.
 Northbound interfaces are from ITM SNC to another OS, such as a network management system.
-The ITM Southbound communications interface supports TL1 over short stack X.25 and TL1 over the seven-layer OSI LAN.
+The ITM Southbound communications interface supports TL1 over short stack X.25 and TL1 over the seven-layer OSI LAN and OSI over TCP/IP using the NCC as a transport bridge.
 The Northbound communication provides access to NEs for other OSs, supporting security and also gateway functions for NEs communicating with ITM SNC in the IAO-LAN environment.
 Southbound interface The ITM SNC Southbound interface contains the required functionality to connect to the NEs, to manage these connections, and to forward and receive the messages between the NEs and the MFA, for all supported communication protocols.
 Connection Manager Process The Connection Manager (CM) process centralizes the functions of sending, receiving, routing, and processing the connections needed for responses and autonomous messages going in, and coming from, the CMISE and TL1 Southbound subsystems.
 CM handles the following functions: At start-up, load external configurative parameters from a configuration file.
 Create and terminate associations to all NEs.
 Perform association requests in a staggered manner to minimize the impact of the connection processes on the network.
 Implement association recovery mechanisms.
 Receive connection-related indication messages from TL1 and CMISE Southbound subsystems, update association status in memory, and forward notifications to MFA.
 Create/modify/delete NEs, store and forward related information.
 Send notification to ITM SNC for any incorrect NE types.
-CMISE Southbound The CMISE Southbound subsystem is made of two processes for the support of Lucent Technologies' NEs.
-Gateway (GW) process - serves as a bridge process between the MFA and the Q3 Manager
+TL1 Southbound TL1 Southbound is supported by the TL1-Manager process, which is responsible for command/response handling.